At what age does baby regulate their temperature?

 How do I know if my baby is cold at night?

-Cold neck and belly
+Cold neck and tummy

 Pale skin

-Crying, fussy baby
+Crying, grumpy baby

 Does a cold baby cry?

-Why doesn't a baby regulate its temperature?
+Why doesn't a baby regulate their temperature?

 How to dress baby at night?